Chinese New Year at By the River B and B

 Chinese New Year Feast

-A massive buffet was spread out before us for the Chinese New Year Dinner including: Braised Pork - Family Style, Peking Duck, Sweet & Sour Spare Ribs, Sautéed Beef Filet with Bell Peppers, Breaded Smelts, Black Fungus with Cucumber and Vermicelli, Sautéed Chicken Slices with Vegetables and Fried Fish in Sauce.
-We shared dishes passing them back & forth.
+A massive buffet was spread out before us for the Chinese New Year Dinner including: Braised Pork - Family Style, Peking Duck, Sweet and Sour Spare Ribs, Sautéed Beef Filet with Bell Peppers, Breaded Smelts, Black Fungus with Cucumber and Vermicelli, Sautéed Chicken Slices with Vegetables and Fried Fish in Sauce.
+We shared dishes passing them back and forth.
 Hao explained each dish and how to enjoy it the most, as some were combined together in a small pancake wrap, and some were best with certain sauces.
-Eric & I had a delightful time and savoured every tasty dish as did the other guests in attendance.
+Eric and I had a delightful time and savoured every tasty dish as did the other guests in attendance.
 Flora, who was sitting next to me, schooled me in the proper way to use chop sticks, despite her older brother stating she wasn’t very good at it yet.
-I think Flora was secretly pleased that someone else struggled with them more than her and later on Flora, Eric & I all resorted to forks.
+I think Flora was secretly pleased that someone else struggled with them more than her and later on Flora, Eric and I all resorted to forks.

 ribs-chicken-beef-dumplings.jpg